Image Segmentation with U-Net

 Now that we have understood segmentation let us understand the U-Net model.

-U-Net was developed in 2015 by Olaf Ronneberger and his team for their work on biomedical images.
+Olaf Ronneberger and his team developed u net segmentation in 2015 for their work on biomedical images.
 It won the ISBI challenge by outperforming the sliding window technique by using fewer images and data augmentation to increase the model performance.

 Sliding window architecture performs localization tasks well on any given training dataset.
-It is used to create a local patch for each pixel, creating separate class labels for each pixel.
-However, two main drawbacks of this architecture were that, firstly, a lot of overall redundancy is created due to overlapping patches.
+This architecture creates a local patch for each pixel, generating separate class labels for each pixel.
+However, this architecture has two main drawbacks: firstly, it generates a lot of overall redundancy due to overlapping patches.
 Secondly, the training procedure was slow, taking a lot of time and resources.
 These reasons made the architecture not feasible for various tasks.
-U-Net overcomes these two drawbacks.
+U-Net architecture for image segmentation overcomes these two drawbacks.

 We initially talked about how segmentation consists of classification and localization.
-Let’s understand how a U-Net performs these two tasks and why it is so apt for segmentation.
+Let’s understand how a u net architecture performs these two tasks and why it is so apt for segmentation.

 The encoder network is also called the contracting network.
 This network learns a feature map of the input image and tries to solve our first question- “what” is in the image?
 It is similar to any classification task we perform with convolutional neural networks except for the fact that in a U-Net, we do not have any fully connected layers in the end, as the output we require now is not the class label but a mask of the same size as our input image.